nathiedeheyl/pp5_mildew-detection/README.md

 * The dataset is obtained from Kaggle ([See Kaggle Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves))
 * It consists of over 4,000 images collected from the client’s cherry tree plantations.
 The images are categorized into two classes: healthy leaves and those affected by powdery mildew, a fungal infection that appears as a white, powder-like coating on the surface of the leaves.
 The client is concerned that the outbreak may be impacting crop quality, posing a potential risk to their business.

+## Business Requirements

+The primary objective of this project is to develop a machine learning model capable of detecting powdery mildew in cherry leaves from uploaded photographs.
+This will replace the current manual inspection process.
+By automating disease detection, the client aims to reduce operational costs, improve treatment efficiency, and maintain crop quality.

+Key stakeholders for this project include the agricultural business (Farmy & Foods) and their customers, who rely on high-quality produce.
+Given the potential scalability of this solution, its success may open the door for similar ML applications in detecting plant diseases across other crops.

+The Business Requirements are:
+- 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+- 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+To meet the business requirements effectively, the following steps must be addressed:
+* The model must accurately classify leaves as healthy or infected with powdery mildew
+* The system should process ONE OR MULTIPLE images efficiently
+* Predictions should be generated quickly to facilitate real-time decision-making
+* The output should be easy to understand for both technical and non-technical users
+* The prepared dataset should provide representative images of both healthy and infected leaves, as well as visualizations showcasing variations within each category

+To fulfill these requirements, a Convolutional Neural Network will be developed to classify the images.
+If successful, this approach could be expanded to other crops facing similar challenges.

 ## ML Business Case

 `"frame the business case using methods covered in the course"`